project-ai101/llm-infra/basic_pytorch/tensor.md

 torch.Size([2, 3, 4])
 torch.Size([2, 3, 4])
 ```
+In Pytorch, often one may see innermost and outermost dimension.
+These concepts really refer
+to the position of a dimension with respect to the tensor layout.
+The innermost means the
+elements are layed out in this dimension first.
+The outermost means the elements are layed out in
+the dimension last.
+In the shape (aka size), the innermost dimension is the dimension in the
+right most position and the outermost dimension is the dimension in the left most position.

 Pytorch treats a tensor like a multi-dimensional array (or matrix).
 A tensor can be access by indexes
 like a normal python multi-dimensional array.
 For example,